 Many aquarium hobbyists have experienced cloudy aquarium water after a water change, and you can find some of the most common causes below:

-- Fresh water was added too quickly (and from too high), causing a mini fish tank tsunami.
+- Fresh water added too quickly (and from too high), causing a mini fish tank tsunami.

-- You disturbed the sediment/dirt at the bottom of your fish tank when you were doing the water change.
+- You disturbed the sediment/dirt at the bottom of your fish tank while doing the water change.

-- Adding untreated water can cause a change in the water chemistry.
+- Adding untreated water, causing a change in water chemistry.

-- Your fish are producing too much waste, and the fish tank is going through a mini-cycle, causing a bacterial bloom.
+- Your fish produce too much waste, making your fish tank go through a mini-cycle and causing a bacterial bloom.

-- An algae bloom is making your fish tank cloudy.
+- An algae bloom is making your fish tank water green and cloudy.

 There are many other potential causes of cloudy fish tank water, but these are some of the most common ones.
 If you can identify the cause of your cloudy fish tank, then you can take steps to fix the problem.